ibm-apiconnect/test-and-monitor/_documentations/Delete-project.md

     ![Image of delete error](./images/cant-delete-project.png)

-    If your project is deleted successfully, you are returned to your company project page, and your deleted project is no longer displayed.
+    If your project is deleted successfully, you are returned to your test organization project page, and your deleted project is no longer displayed.